Vertical transmission of HIV

 - The distribution of pregnant women living with HIV who are receiving antiretroviral medicines by the timing of treatment initiation (before conception, early in the pregnancy or late in the pregnancy).

 - The proportion of pregnant women retained on antiretroviral medicines at the time of delivery.

 - Estimated HIV incidence among pregnant women and breastfeeding women.

-- The distribution of women (and children, if using Option A) receiving antiretroviral medicines after delivery (postpartum).
+- The distribution of women receiving antiretroviral medicines after delivery (postpartum).

 - Among women receiving antiretroviral medicines, the percentage whose infants have stopped breastfeeding by age of the child in months (from 0-35 months)